 Stop conditions also give you the option of setting or removing one or more tags when the stop condition is met.
-Just remember that this won’t work for manually stopped automations.
+Just remember that this won’t work for automations that have been manually stopped.

 When you’ve finished setting up the sequence, click Save Sequence.
 It appears in the main part of the Edit screen.